Where Can We Go?

-The psalmist’s heart is faint so he cries out to God.
-We don’t know the reason and we really don’t need to know the reason.
+The psalmist’s heart is faint, so he cries out to God.
+We don’t know the reason, and we don’t need to know the reason.
 We’ve been there.
-Disappointments, disillusionments, and questions of being can capture us and leave us groping for hope and help.
+Disappointments, disillusionment, and questions of being can capture us and leave us groping for hope and help.

 The psalmist knows God as a refuge.
 He knows that God’s presence is a strong tower.
 He finds protection in God’s presence.
 We can too.
 Our problems melt away when we center ourselves in God.